Leon Draisaitl: 2016–present: Rise to stardom

-2017–2020: Rise to stardom and MVP season

 Following the playoff success in 2017, expectations were high for the Oilers entering the 2017–18, but it would prove to be a disappointing year both for the team and for Draisaitl.
 He dealt with injury that caused him to miss a few games, and correspondingly saw his scoring slightly regress, which caused the Toronto Star to dub him "maddeningly inconsistent."
 The team crashed down the standings and missed the playoffs, with the decision-making of general manager Peter Chiarelli increasingly being called into question.

 The 2018–19 season saw further disappointments for the team.
-A 9–10–1 start saw Chiarelli relieve coach Todd McLellan, but successor Ken Hitchcock fared no better with 14–14–2 record by mid-January.
-After blowout losses, Chiarelli was himself sacked.
+A 9–10–1 start saw Chiarelli relieve coach Todd McLellan halfway into the season in January 2019, but successor Ken Hitchcock fared no better with a 14–14–2 record by mid-January.
+After continued losses, Chiarelli was himself sacked.
 In the midst of this, however, Draisaitl had a new career-best season in point production.
-In the Oilers' final game of the year on 6 April 2019, Draisaitl became the sixth Oiler (and the first since Craig Simpson in 1987–88) to score at least 50 goals in a season and the ninth Oiler to score at least 100 points in an NHL season, and finished the season with 105 points.
+In the Oilers' final game of the year on 6 April 2019, Draisaitl became the sixth Oiler (and the first since Craig Simpson in 1987–88) to score at least 50 goals in a season and the ninth Oiler to score at least 100 points in an NHL season, and finished the season with 55 assists and 105 points in all 82 games with his 50 goals being the runner up (behind the 51 goals scored by Washington Capitals captain Alexander Ovechkin) for the Maurice "Rocket" Richard Trophy.
 In the off-season, Ken Holland was hired as the team's new general manager.